Santicar575/zero2dapp/CELO.md

 ### Adding Celo to MetaMask

-If you haven't added Celo Sepolia to MetaMask yet:
+If you haven't added Celo Mainnet to MetaMask yet:

+Add Celo to your MetaMask on [Chainlist](https://chainlist.org/) OR:

 1. Open MetaMask
 2. Click the network dropdown